Have you ever wanted to empty a half dozen rounds of 12-gauge in just a couple of seconds?

 The Mossberg 930 Tactical series of shotguns are an affordable and excellent choice for home defense.
 The 930 is an extremely functional shotgun with a very reliable gas system.

 The Tactical model holds 5 + 1 shells and features and has a cylinder choke bore.
 This shotgun is pretty plain Jane, but extremely functional.
 It’s also quite affordable with an MSRP is $684.00.

-The Beretta TX4 Storm ($1,150) is sleek, a gas-operated 12-gauge semi-automatic shotgun that’s capable of firing full-power and reduced-power loads.
+In a word: Sleek.
+A gas-operated 12-gauge semi-automatic shotgun that’s capable of firing full-power and reduced-power loads.
 When it comes to making shotguns that are dependable and ergonomically designed, few manufacturers can compete with Beretta.

 This innovative feature sets the TX4 Storm apart from other autoloading shotguns and makes this gun perfect for tactical situations, including home defense and crowd control.

 The TX4 Storm is a shotgun that was built ready for tactical action